chloelangston/portfolio/content/about/_index.md

 title = "About me"
 +++

-I build interactive visualizations and cartoons for the web.
+I build interactive stories, visualizations and cartoons for the web.
 Sometimes I work with data.
-Here you'll find cartoons, drawings, data visualizations and interactive stories.

-My favorite tools are HTML, CSS, Javascript, P5js, D3, ProCreate, pen and ink.
+My favorite tools are HTML, CSS, JavaScript, P5.js, D3.js, ProCreate, pen and ink.

 #### Education